 We also advise the county on various real estate issues and labor agreements connected with building projects.

-The civil division appears in courts throughout the State of Ohio and has represented Cuyahoga County’s interest in the Courts of Common Pleas, Probate Court, and municipal courts.
+The civil division attorneys appear in state and federal courts throughout the State of Ohio to represent Cuyahoga County’s interests.

 We are charged with reviewing public records requests submitted to the various agencies and are responsible for making the determination between privacy issues and the public access to records.